freenode/web-7.0/content/kb/general/cloaks.md

 - Accepting a DCC chat/file transfer session, or clicking a link someone sends you could reveal your IP to them

-For these reasons, we advise you to consider cloaks very basic protection from casual observers, and a way to stop your IP/hostname being passively logged in most cases, but caution that they cannot be relied upon to hide your IP/hostname robustly - if you want that, you should consider an IRC bouncer, VPN or Tor.
+For these reasons, we advise you to consider cloaks only very basic protection from casual observers, and a way to stop your IP/hostname being passively logged in most cases, but caution that they cannot be relied upon to hide your IP/hostname robustly - if you want that, you should consider an IRC bouncer, VPN or Tor.